AG-Philipsen/cl2qcd/README.md

 CL2QCD itself is licensed under the [GPLv3](LICENSE).

-#### Third-party code

-This version of CL2QCD includes some bundled third-party code licensed under different licenses.
+However, it includes some bundled third-party code licensed under different licenses.

 * Ranlux is distributed under the terms of the GNU General Public (GPL), but it originally was distributed under the [GPLv2](ranlux/COPYING).
 * Ranluxcl is distributed under the terms of an MIT license.
 For details look into the respective [source file](ranluxcl/ranluxcl.cl).